 B. Course Waivers and Exceptions

-(1) The “teaching exceptional students in the regular classroom” course requirement may be documented through completion of an approved course through in-service, a two-year community college course, or C.E.Us.
+(1) The course requirement for teaching students with an exceptionality in the regular classroom may be documented through completion of an approved course, in-service, or C.E.U.s.

 (2) For initial certification, a maximum of six (6) semester hours of course requirements may be met through documenting, to the satisfaction of the Commissioner, that the applicant has taught the course at a post-secondary college or university for at least two semesters.

-(3) A maximum of six (6) semester hours of course requirements may be met through College Level Examination Program (CLEP) Exam(s) with a minimum score of 60 on subject examinations for courses not already taken.
+(3) Course requirements may be met through demonstration of content knowledge using summative exams such as the College Level Examination Program (CLEP) Exam(s) with a minimum score of 50 on subject examinations for courses not already taken, or using portfolio evidence documenting equivalent knowledge/competencies.

-(4) A course requirement may be met through a two-year community college course, if a minimum grade of “C” was received for the course and the specific course is part of an articulated agreement with a regionally accredited four-year college or university.
-The articulation agreement would recognize the specific course as a transfer credit towards a bachelor’s degree.
-The certification candidate is responsible for providing the Department with documentation meeting the criteria.

-(5) Student teaching may be waived upon documentation of one school year of successful teaching in Maine in the endorsement area, as long as the Commissioner has granted a waiver or the teacher has a conditional certificate to teach prior to the end of the school year.
+(4) Student teaching may be waived upon documentation of one school year of successful teaching in Maine in the endorsement area, as long as the Commissioner has granted a waiver or the teacher has a conditional certificate to teach prior to the end of the school year.

-(6) The Praxis I will be waived with satisfactory completion of a higher degree or any graduate level entrance exam.

 SECTION 7.
 Revocation, Suspension, Denial, and Nonrenewal of a Credential